What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 • BI has become a report factory.
 Be careful not to create too many reports, before you know it you are stuck with a report factory.
 Some organizations produce as many as 1,000 reports, which is uncontrollable.

-• There is a techology push.
+• There is a technology push.
 The result is resistance from users who don’t use the BI dashboards and don’t open the reports and analyses, let alone read them.
 Develop BI together with the users.
 Every euro that you invest in technology you should also invest in people.

 • No (quick) access to data or poor data quality.
-First perform a data quality scan so that you gain insight into the data quality.
+First, perform a data quality scan so that you gain insight into the data quality.
 Don’t present your first report and dashboard as the ultimate truth, but test the outcomes against each other.

 BI analytics termsFigure 10: Through our own AI knowledge platform, we investigated which terms are more or less related to BI & Analytics.
 More than 500,000 documents were analyzed for this purpose.

 • Misunderstandings and too little knowledge of BI in the team and organization.
 As a result, BI does not reach maturity, you get stuck in creating reports.
-By the way, you can prevent this quite easily with good books, training and inspiration sessions.
+By the way, you can prevent this quite easily with good books, training, and inspiration sessions.

 • The business does not care or get involved in BI & Analytics.
 A consequence of the aforementioned point.
 Make sure you involve the business closely from the very beginning.

 • No integral direction.
-The fields of Data Science, Artificial Intelligence and Big Data do not fall under the direction of the BI department.
+The fields of Data Science, Artificial Intelligence, and Big Data do not fall under the direction of the BI department.
 The result is a huge fragmentation of all kinds of initiatives.

 • Management sees BI as an IT product.
 This will lead to Business Intelligence becoming technology-driven and quickly foundering.

 • Business Intelligence is fragmented in the organization.
-No direction and integral vision has been developed on the possibilities and applications of BI in one’s own organization.
+No direction and integral vision have been developed on the possibilities and applications of BI in one’s own organization.
 Every successful journey begins with establishing a shared vision of Business Intelligence.

 • You are not given enough space and money to experiment.
 BI is a journey of discovery that you make together.
 There is no highway to success.
-Sometimes you have to take a turn and take the county road, and sometimes you have to drive back a bit.
+Sometimes you have to take a turn and take the country road, and sometimes you have to drive back a bit.

 • BI is not linked to or even disconnected from continuous improvement and innovation.
 The success of BI is closely related to these.
-See next paragraph.
+See the next paragraph.

 Business Intelligence training